microcosm/KinectV2-OSC/README.md

 OSC
 ---
-OSC messages are continuously sent in this format, for each joint on each skeleton:
+OSC messages are sent every frame.
+For each detected body, you will get a set of joints:

 ```sh
 Address: /bodies/{bodyId}/joints/{jointId}